fbomb-finance/fbomb-toolkit/README.md

 ## Packages

-- [pancake-uikit](https://github.com/pancakeswap/pancake-toolkit/tree/master/packages/pancake-uikit) : React components used to build the Pancake UI
+- [fbomb-uikit](https://github.com/fbomb-finance/fbomb-toolkit/tree/master/packages/fbomb-uikit) : React components used to build the fBOMB UI
 - [eslint-config-pancake](https://github.com/pancakeswap/pancake-toolkit/tree/master/packages/eslint-config-pancake) : An ESLint config for pancake, with Typescript and Prettier support

 ## How to use